 Mission Accomplished on Aug.
 3, 2013

-Marine Sgt.
-Christopher Santiago was on his 3rd deployment when he lost both of his legs and severely injured his left arm and hand when he stepped on an IED while opening the gate to a Forward Operating Base (FOB) after returning from a night mission in Saklawia, Iraq on Sept.16, 2006.
+On Sept.16, 2006, Marine Sgt Christopher Santiago was on his 3rd deployment when he lost both of his legs and severely injured his left arm and hand when he stepped on an improvised explosive device (IED) while opening the gate to a Forward Operating Base (FOB) after returning from a night mission in Saklawia, Iraq.

-Never losing consciousness, Sgt.
-Santiago began checking himself for injuries and began to realize the dire condition he was in.
-Calling out to his fellow Marines to let them know he was alive, Sgt.
-Santiago recalls the looks of horror on the faces he passed as he was carried to the medical room on base, his friends visibly shaken.
-The first medical helicopter sent to evacuate Sgt.
-Santiago to the forward surgical site was disabled on landing and a second helicopter had to be dispatched.
-Chris recalls the doctors saying they would need to amputate his legs before slipping into a coma for nearly a week.
+Never losing consciousness, Sgt Santiago began checking himself for injuries and began to realize the dire condition he was in.
+Calling out to his fellow Marines to let them know he was alive, Sgt Santiago recalls the looks of horror on the faces he passed as he was carried to the medical room on base, his friends visibly shaken.
+The first medical helicopter sent to evacuate Sgt Santiago to the forward surgical site was disabled on landing and a second helicopter had to be dispatched.
+Chris recalls the doctors saying they would need to amputate his legs before he slipped into a coma for nearly a week.

 Eventually transported to Landstuhl, Germany, Chris remained there for several days as doctors worked to stabilize him for the trip home.
-Spending two months at Bethesda Naval Medical Center, Chris was next moved to Walter Reed Army Medical Center where he would spend nearly a year recovering after more than fifty surgeries.
-Sgt.
-Santiago enjoys spending time with his two young sons, Robert and Christopher.
+Spending two months at Bethesda Naval Medical Center, Chris was next moved to Walter Reed Army Medical Center where he would spend nearly a year recovering after more than 50 surgeries.